40net-cloud/fortinet-azure-solutions/FortiGate/AvailabilityZones/Active-Passive-ILB-ILB-AZ/README.md

 ## How to deploy

-The FortiGate solution can be deployed using the Azure Portal or Azure CLI.
+The FortiGate solution can be deployed using the Azure Portal or Azure Portal Wizard.

 ### Azure Portal